 These sweet potato chips are fried in oil, just like regular French fries.
 They have a nice, light crispy texture, and if you use a little peanut oil in the fryer along with your frying oil of choice, they will have a mild nutty flavor.
 You don’t need to use the peanut oil, so feel free to omit, but it really takes them to the next level.

 - 1 pound sweet potatoes peeled and cut into 1/8-inch slices

 - 1 teaspoon sea salt

 - 1/2 teaspoon freshly-ground black pepper

 - Place sweet potato chips in ice water for about 10 minutes.

-- Add the peanut oil to the oil you will be using to fry the chips.
+- If using peanut oil, stir it into rest of the oil you will be using to fry the chips.
 Preheat deep fryer, bringing the oil to 350°F (176°C).

 - Remove sweet potato chips from water and pat dry completely with paper towels.
 Slowly lower chips into hot oil, ten or so at a time, and allow to fry for 2 to 3 minutes, or until the edges of the chips are golden-brown.

 - Remove from oil and allow to drain on a plate lined with a paper towel.
 Sprinkle with salt and pepper, tossing together well.
 Great served with a simple homemade ketchup or your sauce of choice.